katneal/bhf/README.md

 ---
 Privacy Policy:
-I personally collect no user data, but this app contains Google ads and Apple IAPs.
+I collect no user data, but this app contains ads via Google and IAPs via Apple.
+Google and Apple may collect your data.
+Google Analytics collects ad clickthrough data, etc.